aliayahaya/Smart-Maju-Trading-Tailor-Tracking-Management-System/README.md

 at **Universiti Teknologi MARA (UiTM)** — March 2025 to August 2025.

 ## 📜 License
-This project is for educational purposes.
-Please refer to the LICENSE file for more details.
+This project is for educational purposes only and is not intended for commercial use.